DROP: Poison Dilution via Knowledge Distillation for Federated Learning

 \section{Experiments}

-We conduct extensive experiments under a wide range of adversarial conditions, data distributions, and model architectures.
+We conduct extensive experiments under a wide range of adversarial conditions and data distributions.
 Our evaluations focus on various learning configurations of interest, as discussed in \cref{sec:defenses_fail_across_configs}.
-We also vary DPRs, MCRs, and use both independent and identically distributed (IID) and non-IID data distributions, ensuring a comprehensive assessment of DROP in realistic FL settings.
+We also vary attack strategies, DPRs, MCRs, and use both independent and identically distributed (IID) and non-IID data distributions, ensuring a comprehensive assessment of DROP in realistic FL settings.